remix-run/custom-react-router-framework-example/README.md

 # React Router Custom Framework

-This completely-not-production-ready "framework" example shows the touch-points you can use with React Router to build your bundling and server abstractions around it like `@react-router/dev` does.
+This completely-not-production-ready "framework" example shows how to integrate React Router with custom bundling and server abstractions instead of using `@react-router/dev`.

 [React Router Docs](https://reactrouter.com)